jasonsbarr/functional/docs/core/CreatingTypes.md

 - `typeClasses` (array of typeClasses)
 - `overrides` - methods on the variant instance (object of method definitions)
 - `statics` - typeClasses and methods on the variant constructor (object with the following 2 fields)
-  - `sTypeClasses` - typeClasses implemented on the variant constructor (array of typeClasses)
+  - `sTypeClasses` - typeClasses implemented on the variant constructor (array of typeclasses)
   - `methods` - static methods on the constructor (object of method definitions)

 ### An Example of a More Complex Type